 - Have at least 2 cups of herbal tea per fast day–particularly chamomile and peppermint, as they are very soothing for your stomach.

 - Squeeze fresh lemon into your water–about 1 lemon per cup of water.

-- Drink warm water as much as possible, as it will be easier on your digestive system.
-(Consider the Master Cleanse recipe…)
+- Drink room temperature water as much as possible, as it will be easier on your digestive system.

 - Juice fruits and veggies yourself (apples, beets, carrots, cabbage, celery, and grape are the best).